 There are rocks across the river from the springs that visitors occasionally jump off.
 Exercise caution if you choose to jump off the rocks.
 It is extremely dangerous and has resulted in injuries.

-The hike to the springs from Mugrage Campground takes about 20 minutes.
+There is a short hike to reach the springs from Warm Springs Road.
 The quickest way is actually by raft or kayak.

 This primitive warm spring is located on the Colorado River.
 There is one main pool, about twenty feet in diameter.
 It is not uncommon to spot wildlife, rafters, and fishermen.

 There is also a developed fee campground at the Radium Recreation Site (1/2 mile from Mugrage) which offers a tent pad, picnic tables, fire rings, and toilets.
-Individual campsites (first come, first served) are $6 and include one vehicle.
-All other vehicles must pay $5 per vehicle, per day.
+Individual campsites (first come, first served) and include one vehicle.
+All other vehicles must pay per vehicle, per day.

 - Avoid building new fire rings.
 Use existing rings or bring firepans (a metal tray with sides used to contain a campfire and prevent the fire from blackening the soil- oil pans work great!).
 Transfer the cold ashes into a plastic bag or other container and pack them out.

 - Use only dead and down wood for campfires.
-DO NOT CUT LIMBS OFF TREES OR ENTRIE TREES DOWN FOR FIRE WOOD!
-Please pack in fire wood (there are around 70,000 visitors to this area each summer.
-There is a VERY small chance that you will be able to find dead and down wood in this area!).
+DO NOT CUT LIMBS OFF TREES OR ENTIRE TREES DOWN FOR FIREWOOD!
+Please pack in firewood (there are around 70,000 visitors to this area each summer.
+So there is a VERY small chance that you will be able to find dead and down wood in this area!).

 - Make sure your campfire is completely out (Drown it!) before you leave.